 Rheinfels Castle in St. Goar (about 10 km, or 45 min by boat from Bacharach)

-Below: German bathroom humour
+Below left: German bathroom humour

 Bacharach might not have been as WOW as some of the other places on this trip but it ended up as one of our favorite spots (along with Venice and Lauterbrunnen – all for different reasons).
-We would definately come back.
+We would definitely come back.

 Have you been to Bacharach?
 Any recommendations on other European towns that have charmed you in the same way?